enemonsieur/offis_repo/PROJECTS/fMRI data analysis/talk 5 - Preprocessing of fMRI data.md

-		to match  the anatomical, more detailed T1 with the T2-iamges and then to wrap the fxn images into an unique, wokrs-on-every-images- template how do coregistration actually works steps by steps step 1: Move the images around and test how to make anat and fxn #overlay **How do we achive maching the T1 and T2 images?**
+		to match  the anatomical, more detailed T1 with the T2-iamges and then to wrap the fxn images into an unique, wokrs-on-every-images- template how do coregistration actually works steps by steps step 1: Move the images around and test how to make anat and fxn **How do we achive maching the T1 and T2 images?**
-	Because both are almost the same image with inverse brightness and dark area? ( may be because one meausre the pulse inversion and the other the desynchro and they both oppose each other #t2 #t1 #boldresponse) difference between the voxel so the thing is to find how the brights and dark voxels works #unclear step 2: How do we map the T2 into the MNI template
+	Because both are almost the same image with inverse brightness and dark area? ( may be because one meausre the pulse inversion and the other the desynchro and they both oppose each other ) difference between the voxel so the thing is to find how the brights and dark voxels works #unclear step 2: How do we map the T2 into the MNI template
-	We overlay the T1 to MNI-template first, then to the mean of the T2 What happen if we directly map the T2 images with the template? #unclear May be there's not enough resolution to accurately match it out?
+	We overlay the T1 to MNI-template first, then to the mean of the T2 What happen if we directly map the T2 images with the template?
+	May be there's not enough resolution to accurately match it out?
 **Why do we keep the mean of T2 constant but align the T1 to it.  #coregistration**
-	we only have 1 T1 image, if we change the mean, we have to change all the functional images from the time series (mre, but if we change the T1, its just "one change" #overlay
+	we only have 1 T1 image, if we change the mean, we have to change all the functional images from the time series (mre, but if we change the T1, its just "one change"